cloudlinux/cloudlinux-doc/docs/elevate/README.md

 #### DNF transaction failure

 The main upgrade transaction is performed while the system is booted into a custom InitRamFS.
-In there, all the prepared package operations are performed.
+From there, all the package operations prepared during the previous steps are performed.

 While in this state, the system is inaccessble remotely via SSH.
 However, it can still be accessed through tools such as VNC.